Public Warning: Please Mind the Git

 Distinguishing one of these arseholes from a commuter is simple.
 While they often wear the same navy blue suits or sling back heels, their mannerisms are instantly jarring.
 Should you find yourself in their presence, watch for the following signs of suspicious activity.

-Number one: The Space Invader
+1: The Space Invader

 Whether you’re stuck in the heat of the rush hour crush or stretched out on a deserted train to Hounslow East, this clinger will locate your personal bubble and curl up inside it like a cat.
 They prefer nothing more than to climb into the narrow gap between your face and their own and fill it with long, bilious sighs.
 Bad hygiene is their lingering gift to the world; one they insist on delivering in person.